World Food Prize: Associated events

 The Foundation has expanded into a number of associated events including the Norman E. Borlaug International Symposium, also known as the World Food Prize Symposium or the Borlaug Dialogue.
 A Youth Institute was established in 1994 to motivate youngsters in agriculture, food, population and connected sciences.
-Youth Institutes have been set up in 24 states of the United States, and three other countries.
-On the basis of essays, high school students are selected to take part in the activities of these institutes.
+Youth Institutes have been set up in 24 states of the United States, and three other countries. based on essays, high school students are selected to take part in the activities of these institutes.
 Participation in these institutes also makes one eligible for an eight-week internship program.

-The Borlaug-Ruan International Internship provides high school students an eight-week opportunity for a hands-on experience, working with world-renowned scientists and policy makers in the area of hunger and nutrition at leading research centres around the world.
+The Borlaug-Ruan International Internship provides high school students an eight-week opportunity for a hands-on experience, working with scientists and policymakers in hunger and nutrition at research centres around the world.
 The internship was founded in 1998 and has funded over 350 Borlaug-Ruan interns who have travelled to 34 agricultural research centres around the world.
 The Iowa Hunger Summit has taken place during the week of the World Food Prize events since 2007.
 The event is open to the public and celebrates the role Iowans play in fighting hunger and advancing food security each year.